google/gapid/CONTRIBUTING.md

 ## Check out the source

-Do the following to check out the GAPID source code on GitHub:
+Do the following to check out the Android GPU Inspector source code on GitHub:

 1. Sign up for GitHub at https://github.com/ if you don’t already have an account.
 1. (Optional) Set up an SSH key to [connect to your account using SSH].
 1. (Optional) [Add a GPG signing key to your account].
-1. Go to the project landing page at https://github.com/google/gapid.
+1. Go to the project landing page at https://github.com/google/agi.
 1. [Fork the repository].
 This creates a copy of the repository in your account.
 1. Create a work folder on your workstation.
 The rest of this document assumes `~/work`, adjust as needed.
-1. On _your_ GAPID project page, [clone your copy of the repository] and add it to your local work folder:
+1. On _your_ AGI project page, [clone your copy of the repository] and add it to your local work folder:
     ```
     cd ~/work
     git clone <clone-url>
-    cd gapid
+    cd agi
     ```
 1. Add the Google remote repository to your local repository:
     ```
-    git remote add goog git@github.com:google/gapid.git
+    git remote add goog git@github.com:google/agi.git
     git fetch goog
     ```

 ## (Optional) Configure git

-Use the following commands to configure git for GAPID development:
+Use the following commands to configure git for AGI development:
 ```
 # Assume the remote branch has the same name as your local branch to make pushing changes easier
 git config push.default current
 # Default to pushing to your fork (assuming the above directions)
 git config remote.pushDefault origin
 # Make git clean up all the remote tags it creates when you delete remote branches